Henry Cisneros: Secretary of Housing and Urban Development

-Cisneros successfully resisted efforts to substantially reduce or wholly eliminate the department.
-He spent countless hours during his four-year tenure pleading the agency's case while Congressional appropriators cut its budget.
+Cisneros resisted efforts to reduce or wholly eliminate the department substantially.
+During his four-year tenure, he worked with the agency's case while Congressional appropriators cut its budget.
 He presented a plan in 1995 to trim the department's budget by $13 billion over five years.
-Cisneros told the San Antonio Express-News: "There are efforts under way to eliminate important national efforts which provide shelter and assistance to millions of low-income Americans.
+Cisneros told the San Antonio Express-News: "There are efforts underway to eliminate important national efforts which provide shelter and assistance to millions of low-income Americans.
 I intend to stay and fight for our nation's commitment to people who need help and to reform HUD...
 This may be the last opportunity I have to be in public life...I just want to do everything I can to make the biggest difference I can."

-Even his critics supported his efforts against budget cuts.
+Critics supported his efforts against budget cuts.
 Deborah Austin, director of legislation and policy for the National Low Income Housing Coalition, said in 1996, "For all we may not have liked about Cisneros, he was largely responsible for beating back pressure to eliminate and substantially reduce the department."

-As Secretary, Cisneros attacked head on fair housing policies.
-"Fair housing," he told Guy Gugliotta of The Washington Post, "is so vital that we cannot accomplish any of the other goals without it."
-He unveiled a plan for HUD to provide $70 million in housing vouchers enabling low-income Americans to rent living space in the communities of their choice, an idea that brought Cisneros criticism in affluent circles in his native Texas and elsewhere.
-When it came to justice in home loans, Cisneros, through his agency, stood firm to lenders by letting them know that HUD would no longer tolerate unfairly denying minorities access to home loans, and aggressively penalized lenders who broke fair lending laws.
+As Secretary, Cisneros addressed fair housing policies.
+He announced a plan for HUD to provide $70 million in housing vouchers, enabling low-income Americans to rent housing in the communities of their choice, an idea that drew criticism from Cisneros in affluent circles in his native Texas and elsewhere.
+When it came to justice in home loans, Cisneros, through his agency, told lenders that HUD would no longer tolerate the unfair denial of minorities' access to home loans and would penalize lenders who violated fair lending laws.
 The department also made it easier for alleged victims of fair housing to file complaints.

-During Cisneros' four-year term, the agency's decisions in favor of victims of housing discrimination resulted in the awarding of a total of $80 million in damages, compared with $13 million in the previous four years.
-Cisneros greatly eased the bureaucracy to deal with fair housing issues much swifter.
-"The train started to run on time," with complaints being heard much faster, said John Relman of the Washington Lawyers' Committee for Civil Rights and Urban Affairs.
-"It's hard to find somebody in that position who could be more supportive of fair housing than Henry Cisneros."
+During Cisneros' four-year term, the agency's decisions in favor of victims of housing discrimination resulted in $80 million in damages, compared with $13 million in the previous four years.
+Cisneros streamlined the bureaucracy to address fair housing issues much more swiftly.